 About Future Ready Nebraska

-Nebraska has adopted the Future Ready framework as a structure of organizing and communicating the Future Ready Nebraska (FRN) plan.
+The Nebraska Department of Education (NDE) adopted the Future Ready framework as the structure for organizing and communicating the Future Ready Nebraska (FRN) plan in 2017.
 The Future Ready framework was developed by the Alliance for Excellent Education, a Washington, DC-based national policy and advocacy organization dedicated to ensuring that all students, particularly those who are traditionally underserved, graduate from high school ready for success in college, work, and citizenship.
 The research-based framework is based on a vision oriented, pedagogy driven and children focused approach.

-A primary goal of the FRNC was to develop Nebraska’s first ever statewide Digital Learning and Ed Tech Plan.
-Using the council’s expertise and feedback gathered from stakeholders throughout Nebraska a plan was written and shared publicly in the spring of 2018.
-In the summer of 2018 the council formally approved the final draft of the plan and presented its plan to the Nebraska State Board of Education in June 2018.
-The finalized version of the 2018 Digital Learning and Ed Tech Plan is shared digitally through this Future Ready Nebraska website and can also be downloaded as a PDF using this 2018FutureReadyPlan link.
+A primary goal of the FRNC is to develop Nebraska’s statewide Digital Learning and Ed.
+Tech.
+Plan which also aligned with the National Ed.
+Tech.
+Plan (NETP).
+Using the council’s expertise, and feedback gathered from stakeholders throughout Nebraska the first state plan was written and shared publicly in the spring of 2018.
+In the summer of 2018, the council formally approved the final draft of the plan and presented its plan to the Nebraska State Board of Education in June 2018.
+The finalized version of the 2018 Digital Learning and Ed Tech Plan was shared digitally through this Future Ready Nebraska website and could also be downloaded as a PDF using this 2018FutureReadyPlan link.
+The FRNC met quarterly throughout each year during the 3-year term of the plan and worked to meet the goals of that plan.
+A new plan was being developed when the COVID-19 pandemic occurred, and the National Ed Tech Plan (NETP) was placed on hold.
+At that time, work on the new state plan was also placed on hold.

-The FRNC meets quarterly throughout the year.
-Below is a summary of the work that has been completed to date.
+Below is a summary of the Future Ready Nebraska work that has been completed from Fall of 2017 through Summer of 2023.

 Future Ready Nebraska work summary: